BrooklynD23/Kaggle_Team4/TECHNICAL_REPORT.md

-# 📘 Student Success Prediction Pipeline: Engineer's Guide
+# 📘 Student Success Prediction Pipeline: Comprehensive Technical Report

 ## Overview
 This document serves as a comprehensive technical guide to the Student Success Prediction pipeline.
-It is designed for future engineers and interns to understand not just *how* the pipeline works, but *why* specific architectural and engineering decisions were made.
+It consolidates the engineering guide, architectural review, and fine-tuning plans into a single source of truth.

 ---

+# Part 1: Engineer's Guide

 ## 1. Pipeline Architecture
 The pipeline is orchestrated by `run_pipeline.py` and implemented in `src/train_pipeline.py`.
 It follows a strict sequential workflow designed to prevent **data leakage** and ensure **reproducibility**.